-Interpretive planning is the process of both delivering the interpretive media on offer, while also addressing the background settings in play as the visitor connects with the interpretive products.
+Interpretive planning helps people ascribe positive values and meanings to their heritage experience.
+To succeed it must deliver the foreground elements of the interpretive media on offer, while also addressing the background settings in play as the visitor connects with the interpretive products.

-This approach to interpretive planning is a natural extension of our understanding of how different people engage with different precincts and experiences in different ways.
+This approach to interpretive planning understands that different people engage with different precincts and experiences in different ways.

-Some users need to have the facts of the matter in hand before they can decide what values and opinions they may ascribe to a place.
-Others need to get a feeling for something before choosing if they want to learn more about it or not.
+Some users need to have the facts of the matter in hand before they can decide what values and opinions they may ascribe to these.
+Others need to get a feeling for a place before choosing if they want to learn more about it or not.

 These simple observations align strongly with our present day understanding of personality types as originally outlined by Carl Jung back in 1927.
 He identifed the four functional qualities we use to relate to the world around us – thinking/sensation and feeling/intuition.